 Because drugs can affect the body on a much deeper level, they need to undergo very strict tests before they can be sold.
 These tests need to prove the product is both effective and safe.
 And, this takes a lot more time and money.

-Can A Product Be Both A Cosmetic And A Drug?
+Can A Skincare Product Be Both A Cosmetic And A Drug?

 Of course!
-Cosmetics and drugs can have babies, and these are called OTC drugs, because you get them without a prescription.
+Cosmetics and drugs can have babies.
+They’re called OTC drugs because you get them without a prescription.

 How Is Intended Use Established?

 If you’ve read this far, you think that’s pretty obvious.
 But, have you noticed the “intended for use” bit in the definition?
 Those three words make things a lot trickier.

 You see, products are not classified one way or another according to their type (ie, lipstick or shampoo), but by its intended use.
 So, how is that established?